 Rich in exhibits of great cultural value, the Archaeological Museum of Chania takes visitors on a journey through the history of the area, from the Neolithic to the Roman domination.

 Municipal Market of Chania

-Located at the centre of Chania, the Municipal Market is the point of reference for the city.
+Located in the centre of Chania, the Municipal Market is the point of reference for the city.
 It still resonates the traditional Agora of Ancient Greece.
 The market boasts over 70 stalls and shops, selling traditional products, Cretan cheese, honey, herbs, souvenirs, clothes, fresh fish, meat and other produce.
 There are several cafes and restaurants too.
-Built in 1911-1913, Agora is an architectural jewel of Chania.
+Built in 1911-1913, the Agora is an architectural jewel of Chania.

 Maritime Museum of Chania

 The rich maritime history of Crete unfolds in Chania.
-The Maritime Museum of Chania is located at the entrance of Firka Fortress.
+The Maritime Museum of Chania is located at the entrance of the Firka Fortress.
 The sea element was and still is an integral part of the Cretan conscience, a fact that is ideally presented while walking among the exhibits of the museum.

 Information: (0030) 28210 91875

 Identified as a National Park since 1962, and a World's Biosphere Reserve, Samaria Gorge spans over 18 km, and is considered the largest gorge in Europe.
 With rich and rare flora and fauna, it ranks among the top tourist destinations enjoyed by both foreign and local visitors.
 Visits to the Samaria Gorge are only allowed from May 1 to October 15.